spdx/tools-ts/README.md

 ## TL;DR

-We provide a number of example workflows in the `lib/examples/` that demonstrate how this library can be used to create SBOMs.
+We provide a number of example workflows in the `examples` directory that demonstrate how this library can be used to create SBOMs.

 ## Usage
 `SPDXSBOM` provides an API to compose and write SBOMs in the SPDX format.